ltw-webdesign-1/curriculum/using-markbot.md

       ![](clone.jpg)

-      Make sure to choose your `web-dev` folder as the location—it isn’t easy to move the repository afterwards.
+      Make sure to choose your `web-design` folder as the location—it isn’t easy to move the repository afterwards.

       ![](clone-save.jpg)